-- 4.5 To continue the inclusive approach, a draft B&C EDAP for 2016/21 was circulated to all elected members and other workshop attendees (including those that had sent their apologies) on 21st June 2016 with comments requested by 30th June 2016, in order to meet the timeline required for the submission of the paper to the August Area Committee.
-However, this report was subsequently delayed until the October B&C Area Committee due to the issues outlined in the following paragraph. - 4.6 On consideration of all appropriate comments, suggestions and amendments that were captured and fed back, it became apparent that there were a number of common actions to be delivered in partnership by staff in the Economic Development and Strategic Transportation service with key stakeholders across all of Argyll and Bute's administration areas (as well as within).
+- 4.5 To continue the inclusive approach, a draft MAKI EDAP for 2016/21 was circulated to all elected members and other workshop attendees (including those that had sent their apologies) on 21st June 2016 with comments requested by 30th June 2016, in order to meet the timeline required for the submission of the paper to the August Area Committee.
+However, this report was subsequently delayed until the October MAKI Area Committee due to the issues outlined in the following paragraph. - 4.6 On consideration of all appropriate comments, suggestions and amendments that were captured and fed back, it became apparent that there were a number of common actions to be delivered in partnership by staff in the Economic Development and Strategic Transportation service with key stakeholders across all of Argyll and Bute's administration areas (as well as within).
 It was identified that there was a requirement for the preparation of a refreshed overarching Argyll and Bute Strategic EDAP, using the new structure in Figure 1 above, to replace the current 2013-2018 document.
-Some of these issues were as follows: - digital and mobile connectivity; - facilitation of housing development; - permanent solution to A83 to ensure the road remains open at all times; - the actions and outcomes to be developed and delivered through the Council's Single Investment Plan (includes a digital focus); - marketing and promotion of Argyll and Bute across key sectors; - business support with a focus on the delivery of the Business Gateway, Local Growth Accelerator Programme (50% funded by ERDF monies) across the whole of Argyll and Bute; - skills development and modern apprenticeship opportunities; and - access to key European funding sources such as Argyll and the Islands LEADER and European Maritime and Fisheries programmes. - 4.7 In order for this action to be taken forward it was agreed, through notifying the chair of the B&C Area Committee, to bring a paper to the October meeting. - 4.8 It is recognised that other substantive projects are also key to the sustainable economic growth of B&C, such as the completion of the new primary schools in Cowal; Dunoon Primary and Kirn Primary.
-In addition other transformational concepts such as a fixed link from Colintraive to Rhubodach are also being taken forward through the Single Investment Plan. - 4.9 With regard to housing development for the B&C area this equates to the development of 195 houses by the end of 2021, of which circa 150 will be affordable homes and 45 will be private dwellings.
-Due to the existing supply of homes, it should be noted that the 55 new homes to be built in Rothesay will all be private houses. - 4.10 Following approval by the Area Committee, officers will work to implement the key in-year milestones/actions as contained in the B&C EDAP and those in the overarching Strategic EDAP.
+Some of these issues were as follows: - digital and mobile connectivity; - facilitation of housing development; - permanent solution to A83 to ensure the road remains open at all times; - the actions and outcomes to be developed and delivered through the Council's Single Investment Plan (includes a digital focus); - marketing and promotion of Argyll and Bute across key sectors; - business support with a focus on the delivery of the Business Gateway, Local Growth Accelerator Programme (50% funded by ERDF monies) across the whole of Argyll and Bute; - skills development and modern apprenticeship opportunities; and - access to key European funding sources such as Argyll and the Islands LEADER and European Maritime and Fisheries programmes. - 4.7 In order for this action to be taken forward it was agreed, through notifying the chair of the MAKI Area Committee, to bring a paper to the October meeting. - 4.8 It is recognised that other substantive projects are also key to the sustainable economic growth of MAKI, such as the completion of the new Campbeltown Grammar school by February 2018. - 4.9 With regard to housing development for the MAKI area this equates to the development of 405 houses by the end of 2021, of which 130 will be affordable homes and 275 will be private dwellings.
+In particular, it should be noted that 70 new homes will be built across Islay, Jura and Colonsay of which 30 will be affordable homes and 40 private houses. - 4.10 Following approval by the Area Committee, officers will work to implement the key in-year milestones/actions as contained in the MAKI EDAP and those in the overarching Strategic EDAP.